SBRG/massliver/notebooks/README.rst

-  extracts Km values and Vm values and inputs them into separate Panda dataframe 1.2.1-sp--ma--uniprot-data-extraction-optimized Attaches UniProt ID's as well and forms an excel table at the end
+  extracts Km values and Vm values and inputs them into separate Panda dataframe 1.2.1-sp--ma--uniprot-data-extraction-optimized Attaches UniProt ID's as well and forms an excel table at the end 1.2.5-sp--ma--uniprot-data-extraction-optimized
+  LATEST : Combined Km and Vm values, forms data table at the end with split values